alwaysdata/documentation/sites/move-a-site/index.en.md

 3. And follow the steps.
     {{< fig "images/admin-panel_move-website-2.en.png" "Administration interface: move site - step 2" >}}

+WARNING: For websites using a command[^1], the transferred website MAY have its port changed.

+{{% notice info %}}
+A `.alwaysdata.net` address can not be transferred as it is linked to the account name.
+{{% /notice %}}

 {{% notice tip %}}
 To move it to another of *their* accounts, simply provide their own e-mail address.
 {{% /notice %}}

+[^1]: Node.js, Programme utilisateur, Elixir et Deno types.